Are you ready for an outdoor adventure?

-- Bookings are open now for Thursdays between June 2022 and March 2023.
+- Bookings are open now for free trips on Thursdays between June 2022 and March 2023.
 Trips take place between 10am and 2pm.

 - Activities are perfect for Years R to 6.
 One class will take part in each activity at a time.

 - Trips include two Butterfly Conservation workshops and one environmental workshop at the Science Centre.

 - You'll be provided with a dedicated lunch space in a covered outdoor area.

 - There is free parking for minibuses and coaches at the Science Centre.

 Butterfly Conservation is a UK charity dedicated to saving butterflies and moths.
 These amazing creatures are important parts of the ecosystem.
 Two-thirds of butterfly and moth species are in decline.
 Butterfly Conservation maintains and enhances landscapes for butterflies and moths.
 They provide advice to landowners and managers on how to conserve and restore habitats.
 They gather extensive butterfly and moth data and conduct research to provide the scientific evidence that underpins their work.
 Visit their website for more information.